cym13/cym13.github.io/soc.rst

 You know how in fantasy stories there's always a huge prophecy that the hero will defeat the forces of evil?
-It always bugs me that, when the main character and prophesized hero comes, basically no country bothers raising an army or trying to deal with the issue by itself.
+It always bugs me that, when the main character and prophesied hero comes, basically no country bothers raising an army or trying to deal with the issue by itself.
 It's all „Well, we can't do anything about it anyway, it's all in the hero's hands”.
 And fortunately it turns out ok because prophecies in fantasy novels are always right.

 I'd like a board game about that.
 Let's call it Prophecy.

-Players could be "prophesized hero" but we'd have no way to know which is the actual hero (or if one even is a hero).
+Players could be "prophesied hero" but we'd have no way to know which is the actual hero (or if one even is a hero).
 The goal would be to stop waves of monsters and finally the demon Lord after a set number of rounds.